 You order poached eggs on toast, no butter, and hash browns cooked without oil.
 IF you forget to have your hash browns cooked in a clean pan, not on the grill, you may become ill because the hash browns were cooked on a grill that had residual bacon grease or beef fat from the breakfast done before yours.
 A few hours or a day later while you are puking in the toilet and suffering pain you may wonder why.

 Keep in mind fat is NOT just fat when working out your pancreatitis diet.
 There are several different kinds of fat.

-1- Saturated fat: Saturated fat comes from meat sources (meat, broth, soup) and dairy (milk, butter, eggs).
-It is totally different than fats from vegetable and fruit.
+1- Saturated fat comes from meat sources (meat, broth, soup) and dairy (milk, butter, eggs).
+It is totally different from fats found in vegetables and fruit.
 Meat and dairy fat, saturated fat, is the most detrimental to the pancreas when one has chronic pancreatitis and that is why they don’t work in a pancreatitis diet.

 2 – Monounsaturated fat is found in olive oil, nuts and cooking oil.
 Yes nuts are extremely good for health but maybe not yours, especially in any amount over what could be considered extremely small.
 IF you are NOT healed avoid these fats.

-3 – Polyunsaturated fat is plant based fat.
+3 – Polyunsaturated fat is plant-based fat.
 It seems to work fine as long as you are not in or just coming out of an acute attack.
 Nothing by mouth but water while in an acute pancreatitis attack and nothing for about 72 after it resolves.
-Then just juice, vegetable or fruit juice, until you feel like you are starving.
+Then juice, only juice and water.
+Vegetable or fruit juice, until you feel like you are starving.

 Post Acute Pancreatitis Diet